Zem1991/Clothing-Store/README.md

 Regarding audio, I sampled my own voice as the voice of the singular NPC - the Shopkeeper.
 All other sound effects were from freesound.org.
 The music track used was taken from zapsplat.com.

 I wish I could have added more actual content to the game.
 Initially I planned around 4 to 8 pieces of clothing for each type - head, torso, legs and feet.
 However, I never had done before an animation system where your character and each individual piece of equipment/clothing animate together.
-When I realised how much work it could become, for a thing that I could very well have to replace in the last second, for a project with a set deadline, I settled for only 2 items total.
+When I realised how much work it could become, for a thing that I could very well have to replace in the last second, for a project with a set deadline, I settled for only one shirt and one pair of pants only.
 At least it's possible to see them animate together with the caracter.

+Anyway, it was a fun experience, and I did learn some new things from it.

+If you wish to test it, I provided a build, compiled with WinRar/7Zip.
+Instructions:
+* WASD to move around
+* E to interact (must be close to something interactable)
+* I to open/close inventory (there is also a button on the HUD that you can click)
+* ESC to close any window
+* You can exit the game by interacting with the front door or by clicking Exit Game on the HUD.

+See ya!